Metered billing software tracks customer usage, applies pricing rules, and converts that usage into charges inside a billing system.

 Orb is a usage-focused metered billing platform built for companies with complex pricing and high event volume.

 It captures granular usage events, aggregates them over a billing period, and applies flexible rating logic before generating invoices.
-Credit systems, tiered usage pricing, and contract-based pricing rules are supported within the billing engine.
+Credit systems, tiered pricing, and contract-based pricing rules are supported within the billing engine.

 Orb connects usage data to CRM contracts and automates revenue recognition workflows.
 It also provides detailed analytics and pricing simulations so finance teams can test pricing changes before rollout.